keith/tag/README.md

 ## Credits

-This is inspired by [this project](https://github.com/aykamko/tag), I plan to expand it to work with more tools, such as find.
+This is inspired by [this project](https://github.com/aykamko/tag), I wanted to expand on it.

 [ag]: https://github.com/ggreer/the_silver_searcher
 [fd]: https://github.com/sharkdp/fd